orb-lang/cluster/doc/md/cluster.md

 this protocol is adhered to\.
 It also tracks various relationships internally, making it a framework as well as a protocol\.

-This basic act of registration isn't optional, and the initial implemetation treats the entire ecosystem as global state\.
+This basic act of registration isn't optional, and the initial implementation treats the entire ecosystem as global state\.
 There is only one Cluster, not because there *must be* only one Cluster, but because we only need one\.